 All of these facts challenge democracy, for these individuals clearly give precedence to private interests over the interests of people they supposedly serve.
 It’s high time we reformed this archaic setup.

 We’re living during times of political alienation and dissatisfaction with democracy.
 Led by an unelected head of state, we actually reward aristocrats to sit in Parliament with responsibilities of political decision-making and favourable nuances within our legislative framework that enshroud their activities and wealth.

-Representative and responsive politicians are pillars to democratic equality; yet this secretly-ruling upper class, who sit alongside other unelected peers with their feudal titles, can’t faithfully represent the people.
+Representative and responsive politicians are pillars to democratic equality; yet this secretly ruling upper class, who sit alongside other unelected peers with their feudal titles, can’t faithfully represent the people.
 Behind the curtains we see that they have too many self-serving interests.
-This exacerbates negative perceptions of politics by compounding the disenchanment of the electorate with the political establishment.
+This exacerbates negative perceptions of politics by compounding the disenchantment of the electorate with the political establishment.

 The pompous titles which are bestowed are symbols of disjunction as they create an even more palpable sense of ‘us and them’.
 The House of Commons doesn’t help the cause, with the standard use of titles such as ‘Right Honourable Gentleman’, its antiquated décor, and its stuffy and elitist values.
 To the general public this traditional style of politics is stale and unapproachable.